kubernetes/enhancements/keps/sig-cli/34146-kubectl-explain-example/README.md

 ### Version Skew Strategy

 The command generates YAML from in-binary Go struct builders with no API server dependency.
-The output uses stable API versions (`v1`, `apps/v1`, `batch/v1`, `networking.k8s.io/v1`) that are available across all supported Kubernetes versions.
+The output uses stable API versions (`v1`, `apps/v1`, `batch/v1`, `networking.k8s.io/v1`, `gateway.networking.k8s.io/v1`) that are available across all supported Kubernetes versions.
+Gateway API resources use the `v1` channel which reached GA in Gateway API v1.0.0 (October 2023) and is widely available in clusters running Gateway API CRDs.
 When a kubeconfig is available, the command may optionally attempt discovery-based kind resolution, but falls back to a local alias map if the API server is unreachable.
 No version skew issues arise because the output is self-contained YAML.

 ## Production Readiness Review Questionnaire